 A 2015 study evaluating wrinkle depth, elasticity and hydration showed positive results too.
 Participants in this trial received one dose daily.
 The one frustration with this study, however, is that there is no information around the dose or type of collagen used.
 Results were largely positive and there was an 8% reduction in wrinkle depth and the deeper the wrinkle the greater the reduction in depth.
 There was also a significant improvement in skin hydration and elasticity.
 This study was conducted on postmenopausal females and skin results were measured using the skin on the inner forearm.

 A 2019 systematic review (a systematic review is the gold star of scientific research) evaluated 11 studies and concluded that results are promising and that oral collagen supplementation increases skin elasticity, hydration and dermal collagen density.
+The majority of studies were in female participants aged over 40.

 What to look for in a supplement

 Collagen is typically is available in three forms; bovine (cow), porcine (pig) and marine (fish) and the choice is really down to personal preference, collagen is collagen and there are sustainably sourced products available.
+Studies to date have been into the effect of either porcine or marine and I couldn’t find any studies into bovine collagen supplementation for the purpose of anti-ageing.

 Look for a hydrolysed powder form (hydrolysed means it has been broken down) making it easier to absorb through the digestive process.